TungNguyen12/Library-Frontend/README.md

 ### Admin (login as admin)

 -   Able to modify/delete product in Product detail page
--   Able to access AdminDashboard page with all users information and all products information
+-   Able to access AdminDashboard page with all users information and all products information and create new product

 ## Project overview